starlake-ai/starlake/docs/docs/platform/file.md

 $ ./2.data-load.sh
 ````

-To join multiple datasets using the KPI job example located in quickstart/metadata/jobs/kpi.sql, run the corresponding tranformation :
+To join multiple datasets using the KPI job example located in quickstart/metadata/jobs/kpi.sql, run the corresponding transformation :
 ````shell
 $ ./3.data-transform.sh
 ````